9 Trends and Potential Disruptors to the MEP Industry Over the Next 5 Years

 As mentioned above, with the influx of natural gas bans across the country, companies will be seeking eco-friendly alternatives for heating, such as hydrogen fuel, and the U.S. Department of Energy’s Alternative Fuels Data Center can be a useful resource moving forward.

-6. Infrastructure Investment and Jobs Act (IIJA)
+6. Freeze on the Infrastructure Investment and Jobs Act (IIJA)

-7. High Inflation
+7. Inflation and Energy Costs

-Speaking of inflation, the price of raw materials has continued to rise by-in-large, which is projected to persist into 2024.
+The price of raw materials has continued to rise by-in-large, which did persist into 2024 and is in uncertain territory in 2025.
 In response, we expect contractors and construction companies will be more likely to shop around for materials to reduce project costs while retaining top labor.
+These are affecting individuals, as well as companies, and influencing lifestyle changes that could create disruption for the MEP industry.

-9. International Tensions
+8. International Tensions

 While it’s hard to predict what will happen over the next five years with the geopolitical landscape, it’s clear that tensions globally are creating international ripple-effects are creating market uncertainty and causing disruption in the energy market, in particular.

-10. Artificial Intelligence (AI), Automation and Augmented Reality
+9. Artificial Intelligence (AI), Automation and Augmented Reality

 AI and automation extend beyond the plumbing sector.
 These technologies are also at work helping with better building decisions, automating the installation process, connecting home systems, increasing IAQ in residential and commercial buildings, and saving fuel.
 MEP companies can make time-consuming tasks more efficient using fabrication software and automate cutting tools.
 Augmented reality (AR) is also on the rise, to the benefit of both MEP contractors and their customers.
 By merging digital and real worlds, AR enables them to better visualize different stages of a construction project and work with more efficiency and clarity.